hassanelshazly/systems_simulator/README.md

-The Application does not use any ready-made libraries or functions to implement your simulation.
+The Application does not use any ready-made libraries or functions to implement the simulation.

 It uses `Runge–Kutta Method` to solve the differential equations and `Finite Difference Methods` as an approximation to calculate the derivatives.